If you’ve ever been on a road trip with kids, you know it can sometimes be a little … chaotic.

 - Story Coins

-What is Story Coins?
+What are Story Coins?

 Story Coins is a writing game with endless possibilities.
 I designed the game to help elementary-aged students get their creative juices flowing and instill a love of writing and storytelling.